Computational Complexity of Minimal Trap Spaces in Boolean Networks

 Analogously, we can generalize TAUTOLOGY to $\Pi_l$SAT by replacing `$\exists$' with `$\forall$' and vice versa from $\Sigma_l$SAT.
-Notably, $\Sigma_l$SAT and $\Pi_l$SAT are together called \textit{the true quantified Boolean formula} (TQBF) problem, which is well known as a complete problem in the polynomial hierarchy \cite{stockmeyer1976Polynomialtime}.
-See Figure \ref{fig:hierarchy} where the arrows denote inclusion in the polynomial hierarchy.
-In this paper, we limit our focus to SAT, TAUTOLOGY, and $\Pi_2$SAT.
-The computational complexity of these three problems depends on the representation of $\phi$ and can be refined depending on its monotonicity.
+Notably, $\Sigma_l$SAT and $\Pi_l$SAT are together called \textit{the true quantified Boolean formula} (TQBF) problem, which is well known as a complete problem in the polynomial hierarchy~\cite{stockmeyer1976Polynomialtime}.
+The polynomial hierarchy is a generalization of NP and coNP that can be defined with \textit{oracles}, imaginary machines that instantly give an answer to a group of decision problems~\cite{arora_2009_Computational}.
+Given an oracle for NP, we can define $\Sigma^\text{P}_2$ as the group of problems of which the answer is verified as true in a nondeterministic polynomial time.
+Analogously, we can define $\Pi^\text{P}_2$ as the group of problems of which the answer is verified as false in a nondeterministic polynomial time using an oracle for NP.
+Furthermore, we can define $\text{P}^\text{NP}$ as the group of problems that are polynomial time solvable using an oracle for NP.
+Note that $\Sigma^\text{P}_2$, $\Pi^\text{P}_2$, and $\text{P}^\text{NP}$ can be equivalently defined using an oracle for coNP with no difference.
+We can repeat this to define the classes of problems in the polynomial hierarchy, as depicted in Figure \ref{fig:hierarchy} where the arrows denote inclusion of the classes.
+For each class, we can define complete problems that can be reduced from all problems in the same class, implying that they are the hardest problems in their classes.
+In this paper, we limit our focus to SAT, TAUTOLOGY, NOT-TAUTOLOGY, and $\Pi_2$SAT.
+The computational complexity of these three problems depends on the representation of $\phi$ and can be refined depending on its unate property.

-\paragraph{As propositional formula} Boolean function $\phi$ can be represented as a propositional formula, which consists of Boolean variables $\vb x_1, \ldots,\vb x_n$ and logical connectives $\wedge$ (conjunction), $\vee$ (disjunction), $\neg$ (negation).
+\paragraph{As propositional formula} Boolean function $\phi$ can be represented as a propositional formula, which consists of Boolean variables $\vb x_1, \ldots,\vb x_n$ and logical connectives $\wedge$ (conjunction), $\vee$ (disjunction), and $\neg$ (negation).
 The size of a formula is its length, which is proportional to the total count of variables and connectives appearing in the input string.
-With this representation, SAT and NOT-TAUTOLOGY are NP-complete, TAUTOLOGY is coNP-complete, and $\Pi_2$SAT is $\Pi_2$-complete \cite{stockmeyer1976Polynomialtime}.
+With this representation, SAT and NOT-TAUTOLOGY are NP-complete, TAUTOLOGY is coNP-complete, and $\Pi_2$SAT is $\Pi_2$-complete~\cite{stockmeyer1976Polynomialtime}.